fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`delete` or :kbd:`backspace` removes one character forwards or backwards respectively.
 This also goes for :kbd:`ctrl-h`, which is indistinguishable from backspace.

 - :kbd:`alt-backspace` removes one word backwards.
+If supported by the terminal, :kbd:`ctrl-backspace` does the same.

 - :kbd:`alt-<` moves to the beginning of the commandline, :kbd:`alt->` moves to the end.